FlexMeasures/flexmeasures/documentation/configuration.rst

 This is actually part of Flask - but is also used by Flask-Security to sign all tokens.

 It is critical this is set to a strong value.
-For python3 consider using: ``secrets.token_urlsafe()``
+For python3 consider using: ``secrets.token_urlsafe()`` You can also set this in a file (which some Flask tutorials advise).

-You can also set this in a file (which some Flask tutorials advised).
-Leave this setting set to ``None`` to get more instructions.
+.. note:: Leave this setting set to ``None`` to get more instructions when you attempt to run FlexMeasures.

 Default: ``None``